VP, Human Resources, U.S. Operations Shell Oil Company

 Culpepper is a member of the Center for Houston’s Future board of directors, board member for Texas Parks and Wildlife Foundation, board member for the Congressional Sportsmen’s Foundation, a life member and committee volunteer for the Houston Livestock and Rodeo, and represents Shell with various conservation organizations including Ducks Unlimited and Coastal Conversation Association.

-Global HCM Strategic Advisor SuccessFactors, an SAP Company
+Global HCM Strategic Advisor, HR Line of Business SuccessFactors, an SAP Company

 Giancarlo Davila is a strategic advisor for SuccessFactors, an SAP Company.
 He joined SAP with 14 years of SAP HCM and HR industry experience.
 His domain expertise includes HR business consulting, organizational management, HR cloud solutions, HR shared services and global payroll.
 Davila has worked across North America, Latin America, Europe and Asia.
 He has partnered with global companies within the oil, pharmaceutical and technology industries such as Baker Hughes, Hospira, CA, McGraw Hill, J.D.
 Power and Standard & Poor’s.